SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Number of swap limits | You can set the number of times the swap capability can be used
+| Swapping limits | You can set the number of times the swap capability can be used
-| Swap Cool Time | Allows you to set the amount of time between swapping and being able
+| Swapping cooltime | Allows you to set the amount of time between swapping and being able
 to swap again
 -----------------------
 ## Tuna
 ### Third camp
 Tuna need to be moving all the time to survive! <br> If it stops, it will kill itself! <br>